awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-track-4.md

 ## Talk 7: AWS Secrets for Best Practices

-[Vijay Nirmala G](https://www.linkedin.com/in/vijayanirmalagopal-5a54159a/), DevOps Cloud - Solutions Engineer at Sonata Software Limited.\
+[Vijay Nirmala G](https://www.linkedin.com/in/vijayanirmalagopal-5a54159a/), DevOps Cloud - Solutions Engineer at Sonata Software Limited is a regular speaker in AWS Community and opensource contributor to Ansible as well.\
 \
 [SlideDeck](https://www.slideshare.net/AWSUsersGroupBengalu/aws-secrets-for-best-practices)